Flaviojrr/Menu/README.md

 Build the project:

 * We chose to use <a href="https://www.eclipse.org/downloads/packages/release/2023-09/r/eclipse-ide-enterprise-java-and-web-developers">Eclipse IDE for Enterprise Java and Web Developers</a> to make the project and tutorial.

+1. Configure the Server in Eclipse IDE >> Servers >> New Server >> Apache Tomcat v9.0 Server >> Browse extracted zip directory.

 ...